 As the new and luxurious cars come with a high price tag, many people cannot afford such luxury of having an extravagant car.
 In such cases, people prefer buying a used car with the help of a used car loan.

-There are many merits and demerits associated with both Type of Loans that one should consider while availing a car loan.
+There are many merits and demerits associated with New Vs Used Car Loan in India that a buyer should consider while availing a car loan:

-Considerations in a New Car Loan
+New Car Loan

-Considerations in a Used Car Loan
+Used Car Loan

-While the total amount borrowed in a used car loan will be much lower than a new car loan there are a few issues which might actually make the loan more difficult to repay.
+While the total amount borrowed in a used car loan will be much lower than a new car loan there are a few issues that might make the loan more difficult to repay.
 Firstly the financers give only 80% of the value of a used car as a loan.
-The rate of interest in case of a used car is significantly higher in the range of around 20%.
+The rate of interest in the case of a used car is significantly higher in the range of around 20%.

 It can be safely concluded that while buying a used car may be a smart financial decision but availing a used car loan for the same purpose may not work out to be the cheaper option in the long run.